Feigen Law Group

 Tel: (310) 271-0606, Fax: (310) 274-0503

-Brenda Feigen is an experienced entertainment and anti-discrimination attorney who fights hard for her clients, whether they be individuals who need contracts negotiated for film, TV, music or book deals, who are seeking funding for films, who have experienced discrimination, harassment or wrongful termination or, in general, individuals who need contracts negotiated.
-She also represents companies that need her firm's services with respect to mergers and acquisitions with and of other entertainment companies or with respect to various types of litigation.
+Brenda Feigen is an experienced women’s rights, civil rights, employment and entertainment law attorney who fights hard for her clients, whether they be individuals who have experienced discrimination, harassment or wrongful termination, who need severance or other contracts negotiated or want to negotiate agreements related to film, TV, music or book deals, who are seeking funding for films, or, in general, are individuals who need contracts negotiated.

-In the entertainment field, she has handled matters involving motion picture, television, literary, music, copyright and other intellectual property areas.
-Clients range from producers to rights owners, authors, writers, directors, actors, composers and singers.
+In the entertainment field, Ms. Feigen has handled matters involving the motion picture, television, literary and other intellectual property areas.
+Clients range from producers to rights owners, authors, writers, directors and actors.
 She spent five years in the '80s at the William Morris Agency where she was both a business affairs attorney and a motion picture agent.
 While at William Morris, she represented producers, writers and talent, such as Jane Alexander, Karen Allen, Loretta Swit and Mike Farrell.

-Ms. Feigen's reputation as an activist in the Women's Movement has caused her to expand her practice to include all aspects of anti-discrimination law, including gender discrimination, sexual harassment, sexual orientation, race, ethnic origin, disability and age discrimination cases, as well as harassment, wrongful termination and civil rights case, in general.
+Ms. Feigen's reputation as an activist in the Women's Movement has led to a practice that includes all aspects of anti-discrimination law, including gender discrimination, sexual harassment, sexual orientation, race, ethnic origin, disability and age discrimination cases, as well as harassment, wrongful termination and civil rights case, in general.
 Some of the defendants with whom she has successfully settled matters for her clients include a nationwide insurance company, a national restaurant chain, the Defense Department, a large Hollywood film-processing company and a well-known law firm in a neighboring state.
 She is presently involved with a number of high-profile cases involving gender discrimination in Hollywood and elsewhere.
+Most prominent of her current cases is a class action on behalf of women dockworkers against the Pacific Maritime Association and the local and international union, ILWU.
+She brought the ACLU and a prominent Los Angeles law firm in to co-counsel with her.
 She recently settled an important copyright case against a large New York publishing house.

 Ms. Feigen is an honors graduate of Vassar College where she majored in Mathematics and minored in Economics and Russian.
 She graduated from Harvard Law School in 1969.
 In 1978, she became an Honorary President's Fellow at Columbia University where she studied international politics.
 Two decades later, she became the Director of "Entertainment Goes Global", a joint project of USC's Annenberg School and the Pacific Council on International Politics.
 (Click here to read an article about Brenda In Harvard's Alumni Bulletin)

 Ms. Feigen has written numerous articles on entertainment law, as well as women in the law.
 In 1993, Ms. Feigen was a featured speaker at Harvard Law School's Celebration 40 (celebrating the 40th anniversary of the first class of female graduates).
 Her topic: "The Expected Impact on the U.S. Supreme Court of newly appointed Justice Ruth Bader Ginsburg."
 At Celebration 50, she organized and spoke on a panel on "Developments in Employment Law: Women in the Workplace."
 In the '90s, Ms. Feigen taught a class on the Role of the Producer in Motion Pictures at UCLA.
-In 2001, she spoke at Harvard Law and Business and Yale Law Schools on the subject of women and the law and did the same in 2005 at Berkeley's Law School, Boalt Hall, as well as Occidental College.
-For the past five years, Ms. Feigen has spoken to groups of lawyers at symposia organized by California Lawyers for the Arts on various aspects of entertainment law.
+In 2001, she spoke at Harvard Law and Business and Yale Law Schools on the subject of women and the law and did the same in 2005 at the University of California Berkeley's Law School, as well as Occidental College.
+For the past fifteen years, Ms. Feigen has spoken to groups of lawyers at symposia organized by California Lawyers for the Arts on various aspects of entertainment law.
 In 2005, she also addressed a large audience at the Twyman Creative Los Angeles Film Conference.
 In 2004, she was on a panel at Harvard Law School, moderated by Harvard Law Professor Arthur Miller entitled "Privacy and Protection."
 That same year, Ms. Feigen was also a panelist at the Austin Film Festival and addressed a lawyers' symposium there and in Minneapolis, this time on the constitutional issues raised by same-sex marriage.
 She has authored two articles for the Harvard Women's Law Journal: "May a State Rescind its Ratification of a Pending Constitutional Amendment?" and "Same Sex Marriage" (click here to read).
 In October, 2003, Ms. Feigen moderated a panel on "Making Deals with Cable Networks" and participated in a panel on "From Book to Film in an Era of Blockbusters and Tent Poles" for the American Bar Association Forum: "Entertainment and Sports Law in the New Economy "(Click here to read Ms. Feigen's article on "Books Becoming Movies.")
+In 2019, Ms. Feigen was the keynote speaker at the Girls Inc. annual luncheon and also at the Women Lawyers’ Association of Los Angeles’ annual fall fundraiser.
+She recently addressed a large audience at the law school of the University of San Diego.

 Ms. Feigen is admitted to practice in California, New York and Massachusetts.
 She is a member of the American, California, Los Angeles County, Beverly Hills and New York Civil and Criminal Courts Bar Associations.
-She is also a member of the Association of Trial Lawyers of America and the National Employment Lawyers Association.
-She serves on the boards of California Lawyers for the Arts and the Population Media Center and is on the Association of American Screenwriters.
+She has also been a member of the Association of Trial Lawyers of America and the National Employment Lawyers Association.
+She has served on the boards of California Lawyers for the Arts and the Population Media Center and on the Association of American Screenwriters.
 She served as Chair of the Board of The National Breast Cancer Education and Legal Center.
 Ms. Feigen is active in the arts as well as politics, having run for the Democratic nomination for New York's 26th State Senatorial seat.
 She is listed in many reference books, including Who's Who in America.
-Ms. Feigen can be reached by phone at (310) 552-0808 and by e-mail at email@example.com.
+Ms. Feigen can be reached by phone at (310) 271-0606 and by e-mail at firstname.lastname@example.org.